-In the event of a necessary absence known in advance, the parent/legal guardian is expected to inform the school; if the absence is caused by emergency, such as an illness, or injury the parent is expected to telephone the school office, if possible.
+In the event of a necessary absence known in advance, the parent is expected to inform the school; if the absence is caused by emergency, such as illness, the parent is expected to telephone the school office, if possible.
 When a student returns to school following an absence, a note of explanation from the parent is required, unless the parent notified the school in advance of the absence.

-School administrators are authorized to excuse students from school for necessary and justifiable reasons as determined from the circumstances surrounding the cause of the absence.
+School administrators are authorized to excuse students from school for necessary and justifiable reasons.